 Fear not Remakers.
-Here’s our guide to ethical U.S. brands that are creating jobs with dignity right here at home and saving on carbon emissions.
-Sizzle on as you take in those fireworks!
+Here’s our guide to ethical U.S. brands that are creating jobs with dignity right in our own backyard.

 Sword & Plough’s product line supports veterans, start to finish.
 All goods are upcycled from thousands of pounds of discarded military wear that would otherwise be trashed.
 From the manufacturing side, the brand sources from American suppliers that are either veteran owned, operated or staffed.
 Once the products are sold, 10% of the profits loop back into the cycle, going to veteran initiatives and thus giving back to the initial users of the materials.
 So Sword & Plough reduces waste, empowers veterans and raises awareness on the challenges veterans face at home.

 This is likely one of the first ethical brands you’ll hear about these days.
 With the mission to make killer clothes without killing the environment, founder Yael Aflalo committed to L.A. local manufacturing for stylish, sustainable threads.
 Even their packaging is made from recycled goods.
 A certified B Corp, this company adheres to more rigorous standards of transparency.

 Lazlo backs their tees for life and does so while creating above minimum wage jobs for formerly incarcerated men.
 The tees are all made in Lazlo’s Detroit facility and are made from organic cotton, so no one in the supply chain was exposed to toxins from farm to wear.